-How would you describe your internship project to other people?
+How would you describe your job to other people?

-Why did you want to work at the Library of Congress and CCDI specifically?
+Why did you want to work at the Library of Congress?

-What is the most interesting fact you have learned about the Library of Congress?
+What is the most interesting fact you’ve learned about the Library of Congress?

-What is something most of your co-workers don’t know about you?
+What is something most of your co-workers do not know about you?

 Besides the number of cats I live with (I’ll never tell), I feel like most of my co-workers do not know I am very into comic book writing and graphic novels.
 I write comics, both normal story-driven ones and others that are non-linear and accompanying poems.
 In addition to working in public libraries and accomplishing projects within the field, I hope to publish a graphic novel one day.
 We’ll see!